-Over the next weeks, Beg to Differ will be presenting some examples of brand names that are just bad – for a number of reasons.
+Over the next weeks, viagra 40mg Beg to Differ will be presenting some examples of brand names that are just bad – for a number of reasons.
 Today’s example is something we spotted over the weekend…

 The Hav-A-Nap Motel

-This bad brand – which, yes, also has a web site – is one that a friend pointed out to me in the Eastern part of metro Toronto, and it’s a classic.
+This bad brand – which, sales yes, view also has a web site – is one that a friend pointed out to me in the Eastern part of metro Toronto, and it’s a classic.
 It’s one of those unintentional landmarks that everyone seems to know about (but no one will admit being a customer of).

 And actually, while I usually criticize brand names that are un-helpful, this bad name is actually a customer service because it’s so bad.
 That is, because the name is so tone-deaf and slimy sounding, most respectable consumers will know better than to stay there.

 This review from an Italian visitor on Trip Advisor pretty well sums up the experience I’d expect to have from any motel called the “Hav A Nap”:

 Sorry for my english… It was a very terrible experience… the room was very dirty, the bedsheets were full of spots (I think there were spots of previous sexual performances…), the bedcover had holes by cigarette… I left my cup of coffee in the room and when I came back I have found also mouse’s excrements… It was very very cheap, but I slept all dressed because of the disgust…

 Funny, but when you don’t have enough energy to spell “HAVE” correctly, it’s not surprising that you don’t sweat little details like laundry, customer satisfaction, or human health for that matter.

 I’d love to get more of your favourite bad brand names, so please leave them in the comments!